Current Account in Angola

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The average price of Angola’s Cabinda crude oil rose from USD 59.5 per barrel (pb) in January to 65.2 pb in February.
+The average price of Angola’s Cabinda crude oil rose from USD 66.8 per barrel (pb) in March to a six-month high of USD 72.2 pb in April.

-According to the Statistical Institute (Instituto Nacional de Estadística), consumer prices in the province of Luanda rose 1.0% in February from the previous month, down slightly from January 1.1% increase and the lowest reading in over a year.
+According to the Statistical Institute (Instituto Nacional de Estadística), consumer prices in the province of Luanda rose 1.1% in April from the previous month, down slightly from March’s 1.2% increase.

-The average price of Angola’s Cabinda crude oil rose from USD 56.6 per barrel (pb) in December to 59.5 pb in January.
+The average price of Angola’s Cabinda crude oil rose from USD 65.2 per barrel (pb) in February to a five-month high of USD 66.8 pb in March.